UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

 *Describe how the learning will be assessed, e.g., pre/post multiple-choice test, or SAT, or some other instrument.*
-Will be measured by showing the number of correct and incorrect answers (scoreboard) *If proposing a new instrument, briefly and concisely list some example assessment questions.*
+Will be measured by showing the number of correct and incorrect answers (scoreboard)

 # What sets this project apart?